- Related links

 Registry screening process

-Beginning in 2000, EPA provided funding for DNR to review the entries in the 1999 version of the Registry to evaluate the accuracy and significance of the information.
-These reviews include both site visits and review of available state files.
-The federal funding is limited and completing these reviews is expected to take several years.
-Ultimately, the information about the sites listed in the Registry will be:
+Beginning in 2000, EPA provided funding for DNR to review the 4100 entries in the 1999 version of the Registry to evaluate the accuracy and significance of the information.
+These reviews included both site visits and review of available state files.
+Many sites were already licensed and entered into the Solid & Hazardous Waste Information Management System (SHWIMS) if waste disposal was known.
+New sites were added to SHWIMS if file information showed that waste disposal had occurred but no license was issued.

 - There are separate tabs in the spreadsheet for each of DNR’s five regions.
 Please consult the DNR regional map to find the counties in each region.